alf45tar/DD-WRT-4G-LTE/README.md

         - Tap *Personal Hotspot*
         - Toggle the switch to turn on *Allow Others to Join*
+        - Toggle the switch to turn on *Maximize Compatibility* to use 2.4 GHz connection.

      - Configure Wi-Fi Password

        - Tap *Wi-Fi Password*
        - Enter a password that others will use to connect to your hotspot
        - Tap *Done* to save the password

+     The hotspot network name will be the phone name.
+In my case `iPhone 8`.

   2. **Connect the Smartphone to the Router**